simonlindholm/fireclosure/README.md

 ```
 ...
 FireClosure makes getting the value of `priv` as easy as `a.%priv`.

-You can also see the closures in various DOM panels, under the subheading "(scoped variables)".
+You can also see the closures in various DOM views, under the subheading "(scoped variables)".

 Caveats
 -------